 LEGOLAND California

 Have kids under 12?
 Head to LEGOLAND California in North San Diego to enjoy the LEGO-themed park, water park, and SEA LIFE Aquarium.
-There are over 60 rides, shows and other attractions for the entire family to enjoy.
-Bring mini figures to trade with staff and keep an eye out for character meet and greets.
+There are over 60 rides, shows, and other attractions for the entire family to enjoy.
+Bring mini figures to trade with staff and watch for character meet and greets.

 Stay and Play: I’ve also written about the best ways to buy LEGOLAND tickets.
-Guests of LEGOLAND Hotel and LEGOLAND Castle Hotel receive priority access to the park before it opens to the public.
+LEGOLAND Hotel and LEGOLAND Castle Hotel guests receive priority access to the park before it opens to the public.

 San Diego Zoo

-Having personally been to more zoos around the world than I can count, the San Diego Zoo remains our favorite with its open-air cageless enclosures and over 700,000 rare and exotic plants.
-Top highlights include the pandas, polar bears, koalas, children’s zoo and Skyfari aerial tram.
-Be sure to check their unique experiences such as Early Morning with the Pandas that occur before the zoo opens.
+Having personally been to more zoos worldwide than I can count, the San Diego Zoo remains our favorite with its open-air, cageless enclosures and over 700,000 rare and exotic plants.
+Top highlights include the polar bears, koalas, Wildlife Explorer’s Basecamp (children’s zoo), and Skyfari aerial tram.
+Be sure to check the unique experiences that occur before the zoo opens and our top tips for visiting.

-Stay and Play: There aren’t hotels within walking distance of the zoo so best to stay in downtown San Diego which also happens to be within walking distance to some of the city’s best shops and restaurants.
-I have a list of downtown San Diego hotels and also top tips for buying San Diego Zoo tickets.
+Stay and Play: There aren’t hotels within walking distance of the zoo, so it is best to stay in downtown San Diego, which is also within walking distance of some of the city’s best shops and restaurants.
+I have a list of downtown San Diego hotels and top tips for buying San Diego Zoo tickets.
 And, did you know that the San Diego Zoo is next door to Balboa Park, our nation’s largest urban cultural park?
-It is also a must-see San Diego attraction.
+It is also a must-see attraction on your San Diego family vacation.

 Santa Monica Pier

-The over 100-year-old double-jointed Santa Monica Pier at the end of Colorado Avenue offers up tons of family fun between an aquarium, carousel, trapeze school, Pacific Park and lots of restaurants.
+The over 100-year-old double-jointed Santa Monica Pier at the end of Colorado Avenue offers tons of family fun between an aquarium, carousel, trapeze school, Pacific Park, and many restaurants.
 Santa Monica is a fantastic base for a Los Angeles family vacation.

-Stay and Play: Fairmont Miramar, Shutters on the Beach or Loews Santa Monica are my top hotel picks.
-A lot of families who want to visit Universal Studios Hollywood also stay in Santa Monica to enjoy the beach and it’s not too far from the shops and restaurants of Beverly Hills or the airport (traffic permitting).
+Stay and Play: Fairmont Miramar, Shutters on the Beach, or Loews Santa Monica are my top hotel picks.
+Many families who want to visit Universal Studios Hollywood also stay in Santa Monica to enjoy the beach, and it’s not too far from the shops and restaurants of Beverly Hills or the airport (traffic permitting).

 Huntington Beach

-I grew up in Huntington Beach so admit to being a tad biased.
-But, this is one of the best beaches in the state (and 10 miles long), hands down and, of course, one of the best places in the world to surf.
+I grew up in Huntington Beach, so admit to being a tad biased.
+But, this is one of the best beaches in the state (and 10 miles long), hands down, and, of course, one of the best places in the world to surf.
 It’s called Surf City USA for a good reason.
-Casual surf shops and restaurants line the coast here in addition to the International Surf Museum.
-Away from the pier, waves break more gently and you really can spend hours boogie boarding, digging for sand crabs and enjoying Southern California sunshine.
+Casual surf shops and restaurants, in addition to the International Surf Museum line the coast here.
+Away from the pier, waves break more gently, and you really can spend hours boogie boarding, digging for sand crabs, and enjoying Southern California sunshine.

 Stay and Play: Pasea Resort and Spa (a new boutique hotel) or Hyatt Huntington Beach are both right across the street from the beach.
 Strips with cheese (freshly-made chips with grated cheddar cheese on top) from Jack’s concession stand have been a local favorite for decades.
 And be sure to rent a bike for riding along the boardwalk.